William B. Kouwenhoven: Awards and accomplishments

 After being appointed as the Associate Dean of the School of Engineering at Johns Hopkins University, Kouwenhoven was also offered the position of vice-president of the American Institute of Electrical Engineers (AIEE).
 He served as the vice-president from 1931 to 1933 and two years later became a member of the AIEE Board of Directors.
 In 1961, Kouwenhoven received the IEEE Edison Medal presented by the AIEE (now IEEE) "for his inspiring leadership in education, for his contributions in the fields of electrical insulation, electrical measurements, and electrical science applied to medicine."
 In 1969, Kouwenhoven became the first-ever recipient of an honorary degree presented by the Johns Hopkins School of Medicine for his contributions to medical science.
 Two years before his death, in 1973, Kouwenhoven was presented with one of the most prestigious biomedical prizes in America: the Albert Lasker Award for Clinical Medical Research.
-When he died in 1975, the New York Times obituary recognized Kouwenhoven's accomplishments and contributions by stating that he had "developed the basic cardiac treatment devices and procedures used worldwide."
+When he died in 1975, the New York Times obituary recognized Kouwenhoven's accomplishments and contributions by stating that he had "helped develop basic cardiac treatment devices and procedures used around the world."

 In Kouwenhoven's honor and memory, the Whiting School of Engineering at Johns Hopkins University established the William B. Kouwenhoven Professorship in Electrical Engineering in 1981.
 The current holder of this Kouwenhoven Professorship is Jerry L. Prince, the associate director for research at the Center of Computer Integrated Surgical Systems and Technology.
 Prince has worked on co-developing HARP MRI, which provides doctors with the ability to assess the condition of heart muscles within seconds.
 He is also currently researching image processing and computer vision with primary application to medical imaging.